wintercounter/eslint-global-patch/README.md

 # eslint-global-patch

-From ESLint@6 the possibility was removed to use global configs and plugins.
+From ESLint@6 the possibility got removed to use global configs and plugins.
 This npm package will patch you ESLint installation to add support back.